Cray-HPE/docs-csm/255-FIRMWARE-ACTION-SERVICE-FAS.md

 ```
 ***WARNING: FAS will force a flash of the device, using incorrect firmware may make it inoperable.***

-Rerun FAS actions command using the updated json file.
+Rerun FAS actions command using the updated JSON file.
 **It is strongly recommended you run a Dry Run (overrideDryrun=false) first and check the actions output.**